cbor-wg/cddl/draft-ietf-cbor-cddl.md

 are called `text` or `tstr` in CDDL (`string` would be ambiguous as CBOR also provides byte strings).

-The CDDL tool creates the below example instance for this:
+The CDDL tool reported on in {{tool}} creates the below example instance for this:

 ~~~~ CBORdiag
 [{"precision": "pyrosphere", "Latitude": 0.5399712314350172,